Azzc0/TWRA/docs/Sync-plan.md

 ### Current State Analysis

-After code review, the current state appears to have Base64 encoding/decoding working properly for imports, but lacks synchronized data sharing between clients.
-The core functionality for parsing and displaying imported data works, but needs to be extended for real-time syncing.
+After code review, the current state appears to have Base64 encoding/decoding working properly for imports, but synchronization between clients is not yet fully functional.
+The core functionality for parsing and displaying imported data works, and we need to ensure proper communication between instances.

 #### Identified Issues to Resolve Before Implementation
 - **Empty Section Handling**: When importing data directly, empty section names are correctly filtered out, but they reappear after UI reload.
 This inconsistency needs to be fixed in RebuildNavigation to apply the same filtering logic in both scenarios.
+- **Message Parsing**: Our current message handlers need to be corrected to properly parse messages with colons in the content.

 ### Implementation Strategy

-We'll implement sync features in small, testable increments to ensure stability throughout the process.
+We're implementing sync features in small, testable increments to ensure stability throughout the process.

 ### Main sync features

 #### Messages

 **Broadcast navigation**: When "Live Section Sync" is enabled in the options we want to broadcast to make others navigate to the same section.
-Info that I think is relevant in this broadcast:
+Info that is relevant in this broadcast:
 - Timestamp, the time our data was imported
 - Section, the name of the section we're navigating to
 - Section index, to ensure consistent navigation